 Note: If the Spanish text does not immediately appear or if your receive an page error, click on the "Refresh" button located in the horizontal toolbar at the top of your screen.

 Basic Computer and Windows Terminology:

 Jan's Working with Windows Glossary is an alphabetically arranged list of computer terms and phrases.
 If you don't see the word or phrase that you are looking for, use your browser's "Find" command to search for it within this glossary.

-Learning Express Library click Learning Centers link to access interactive tutorial courses: Software Tutorials, and Software & Internet Basics.
+Learning Express Library -- Click the "Computer Skills Center" link to access interactive tutorial courses:

 - Getting Started with the Internet

 - Popular Software Tools (Microsoft Office Suite tutorials)

 - Learn Computer Graphics and Illustrations (Adobe programs)